xtrimzz/cpp-fundamentals/README.md

 # CPP FUNDAMENTALS

-Hello Guys!, This repo is meant to contain simply c++ codes that demonstrates basic concepts
+Hello Guys!, This repo is meant to contain simply codes that demonstrates basic concepts of c++ programming

-At present the following are present:
+Here is the content list:
 - Data types
 - Inheritance